 If I did not get the Nikon D5300 as a birthday present, I would treat it to myself Christmas to wish.
-It is the (almost) perfect travel logger camera.
-It can do everything that makes my life as a travel blogger easier: it delivers high-resolution photos in outstanding quality.
+It is the (almost) perfect travel blogger camera.
+It can do everything that makes my life as a travel blogger easier: it delivers high-resolution photos in excellent quality.
 I can shoot video scenes with her.
-It has Wi-Fi, with which I can transfer the photos from the SLR camera via an app on my phone.
+It has WiFi, with which I can transfer the photos from the SLR camera to my mobile phone via an app.

 The Nikon D5300

 As a point-and-shoot photographer, the Nikon D5300's automatic programs give me a variety of ways to customize the camera to suit the lighting and shooting conditions.
 Of course, I can also set everything manually if I have the time and leisure for it on our research trips.
 Usually, however, I'm so pleased with the result of the shots I get of the automatic programs that I cancels out the manual setting for photo shoots if I can afford to take my time.

 When buying the Nikon D5300, the weight of the camera was very important to me.
 This was one of the reasons why I chose a Canon as a predecessor model, even though I am an outspoken Nikon fan.
 If you're out and about all day with a heavy log around your neck, the best photos will not interest me.
 For me, a camera must be light, handy and always at hand.
 I can work well with that.
 In a weight comparison with my predecessor, the Nikon D5300 performs better.
 First, because it offers far more features than those.
 For another, because it is not heavier than the weight.

 The selection of perfect motifs is easy thanks to the fold-out and moveable display in different directions.
 For example, the post-processing of the photos before the publication is omitted or reduced to minor cosmetic corrections.
 A time saving, which I appreciate very much.